Skip over main navigation

 CAPS has long fought against animal suffering in circuses and zoos

-The 1950s and 60s have been described as the “heyday of the British Circus”, with famous names including Chipperfields, Robert Bros and the Blackpool Tower Circus parading their menageries of animals to the paying public.
+The 1950s and 60s were the “heyday of the British Circus”, with famous names including Chipperfields, Robert Bros and the Blackpool Tower Circus.
 At its peak, Billy Smart’s circus toured with 200 animals, including elephants, lions, horses, polar bears, camels, sea lions and chimpanzees.

-In 1965, we promoted a bill to the House of Lords, sponsored by Lord Somers (who was then president of the organisation that would become Freedom for Animals) to prohibit the use of performing animals.
-Despite great support, it was unfortunately defeated by just 14 votes but comments from politicians showed that supporters felt extremely strongly on the issue, and included this forthright statement from the Earl of Haddington:
+In 1965, we promoted a bill to the House of Lords, sponsored by Lord Somers who was then president of the organisation, to prohibit the use of performing animals.
+Despite great support, it was unfortunately defeated by just 14 votes.
+However, comments such as the one from the Earl of Haddington showed that supporters felt extremely strongly on the issue:

 There is one thing about performing animals which I think everyone must agree, namely, that to dress animals up and make them do these tricks and for humans to sit there and laugh at them is the most degrading spectacle.
 Surely, if humanity is never going to rise higher than that it is a very poor look out for the world.